fahad756/AI-Powered-Intrusion-Detection-System-IDS/README.md

 ## 1. The Problem

-**RPL** (Routing Protocol for Low-power and Lossy Networks) is how IoT devices build their routing tree.
-Several well-known attacks target it:
+Detect and classify **RPL** (Routing Protocol for Low-power and Lossy Networks) routing attacks in IoT networks using machine learning.
+The goal is to identify whether network traffic is Normal or one of four attacks: Blackhole, Flooding, Rank, and Version.

 | Attack | What it does |
 |---|---|